 “Sugarcane residues at sugar manufacturing factories are the raw materials to our product and are obtained at an affordable price,” Lydia says.
 She is convinced that this idea will work because of the low costs of production that will significantly lower the price of this product.

 The team first conducted an experiment in the Microbiology lab at Mbarara University of Science and Technology to determine which one of the two between Maize and Sugarcane had residues with a high absorbance rate.
 Sugar cane emerged with a higher absorbance percentage and was selected as the plant to be considered as a raw material for this innovation.

-“We did conduct a needs assessment, interacted with our end users and generated findings from them that are ones now informing our price estimates and what the product packaged quantities will be.”
-Lydia explains.
+“We did conduct a needs assessment, interacted with our end-users and generated findings from them, informing our price estimates and product packaging quantities,” Lydia explains.

-Right now, EcoSmart pads team is sending on the market a 12 piece pack (because the end users said on average each would be conformable to use 12 pieces in a single menstruation period).
+Right now, the EcoSmart pads team is sending on the market a 12 piece pack (because the end-users said on average each would be conformable to use 12 pieces in a single menstruation period).

 These pads are also disposable.
 The team figured you don’t give a reusable pad to uneducated- rural based -low income earners and expect them to maintain it at its required high standard hygiene levels.
 They will maintain it the same way they maintain the old cloth that they use – washing it at night and keeping it wet under their beddings.
-It will cause infections and you will not have made any difference The EcoSmart sanitary pad is disposable and our packaged quantities allow them to change the used pad at least 3 times a day which is more healthy.
+It will cause infections and the problem will not have been solved.
+The EcoSmart sanitary pad is disposable and our packaged quantities allow them to change the used pad at least 3 times a day which is more healthy.

 Other non school going women from low income backgrounds such as women in prison, refugee camps, public hospitals, are also primary beneficiaries of this product.
 Generally, female Ugandans from high income earning backgrounds will too benefit from the low cost of this product as they will be able to make some saving.